Panel Flying Impressions

 Do I need a trim speed control system?

-I really think this will be a necessary thing on the elevator trim, but not on the aileron.
-During the flyoff, I had a binder on my lap, which rested on the trim switch just for a second.
+I really think this will be a necessary thing on the elevator trim, but not even desierable on the aileron.
+I installed the "Safety Trim" system after flying a long time without, and I'm trilled with that added benefit.
+One time during the flyoff, I had a binder on my lap, which rested on the trim switch just for a second.
 IMMEDIATELY the plane shot up in a climb and I had to quickly figure out that it was the trim and re-trim it back.
 When you're in cruise, you have to only very quickly and lightly tap the elevator trim, or you'll overshoot.
 Try it yourself, but I think the elevator trim is so powerful that it's over-sensitive to the point of being dangerous if you accidently hold the button too long or bump it with a chart, or binder like I did.
 I'll be adding it to the elevator.
-I previously bought the ray-allen relays, so I'll just get this part from them too.
+I previously had ray-allen relays, but also had relay failure, so a while later I got motivated and added Safety-Trim.
+At this point I think it should be a standard item on all RV-10s.
 On my flights to demo the RV-10 to other pilots, I've demonstrated the elevator trim speed to most of them.
 On my most recent demo flight however, the co-pilot tested it before I had a chance to warn him, and he noted at 145Kts IAS that it was VERY sensitive.
+You can get over 4000fpm of climb and descent, and pull 2 or more G's, with just one full second of high-speed trim in cruise.
+Safety trim fixes that.
+Also, I have a flap and airspeed switch on the Safety trim, so taking the flaps out of Reflex, OR flying below 100kts will put me to normal speed trim, so that is an important benefit as well.

 Is the GTX330 with Mode S TIS worth it, or not?
 What about the Gov't getting rid of it?

 All I can say is, that's a hell of a lot of cool traffic functionality for not all that much of an increase in cost over a regular transponder.
 Be aware that the phase out for TIS is SCHEDULED for a 10-year phase-out.
 That's IF the Government keeps the schedule.
 The people that pass up on Mode S for 5 years while waiting for their ADS-B price to come down (currently about $8K), will not know how much they're missing.
+I have also tested an ADS-B system from NavWorx with my Cheltons and it works great, so over the next year I will be integrating that as well.
 This traffic stuff is VERY cool and adds a good measure of safety.
-If we can just convince the Feds to keep it, we'll all be better off.
+If we can just convince the Feds to keep Mode-S we'll all be better off until ADS-B fills in all over the country.
 I suppose like all things, it'll have to be done in blood....enough traffic related deaths and they'll refocus on preventing them with technology.
 Why does it always have to be the hard way.
-So far by having traffic, it's actually had 2 occasions where it could have saved my bacon had things continued in the same direction.
+So far by having traffic, it's actually had a few occasions where it could have saved my bacon had things continued in the same direction.
 Configuration note: The GTX330 feeds it's traffic data to the Chelton through an ARINC to serial converter.
 You use ARINC #1 out from the GTX330, into the converter, and then hook the other side of the converter (serial in/out) to the Chelton's J1 connector.
 (COM5 TCAD) The trick to getting it working is that in the limits editor, you need to set COM23/24 to HIGH speed.
 Man, once I got that information and the TIS displayed on my Cheltons, I can't imagine skipping traffic as an option.
 It's one of the coolest things in the panel.
-Some day, if ADS-B turns out to be country-wide, and receivers get reasonably priced, I'll add that, but I don't think I'll ever want to be without traffic again.
+I don't think I'll ever want to be without traffic again.

 Is the Gretz Pitot any good?